Baskina/quotes_website_on_django_reset_user_password/README.md

 ### API Endpoints (if applicable)
 - **Authors**: `/authors/`
   - View all authors.
   - Registered users can add new authors.
 - **Quotes**: `/quotes/`
   - View all quotes.
   - Registered users can add new quotes associated with an author.

 ## General Requirements
 - All database credentials and sensitive information should be stored in the `.env` file.
+- Environment variables are utilized in `settings.py` for easy configuration and security.
 - The application supports two databases (PostgreSQL and MongoDB), and a custom migration script is available for transitioning data from MongoDB to PostgreSQL.

 ## License